 It was a pleasant Sunday morning when I met Gohar Gul at his training center.
 I entered with a sense of opportunity that I’ll see some great martial arts techniques and I wasn’t disappointed.
 After getting in, I saw this incredibly ripped individual walking towards me.
 Chest pumped up, muscles hardened, he was a man of great stature with a physique many of us wish to have.
 Gohar Gul is a very renowned mixed martial artist instructor in Karachi, Pakistan.
 He has trained different enthusiastic individuals who love the sport like no other.
 His students have performed in different arenas all around the world.
 Gohar Gul has represented Pakistan in many events, winning quite a few of them.
 He is not only a mixed martial artist but also conducts fitness programs in different areas of Karachi.

 He has had great experience working in different schools and institutes.
 He has provided training for five colourful years in Beaconhouse School System.
-Not only is a trained as the arts of MMA, but he is a Hafiz-e-Quran as well.
+Not only is a trained as the arts of MMA fighter, but he is a Hafiz-e-Quran as well.

 When it comes to his skills he has travelled all over the world to get perfection in his sport.

 He is a Black Belt 2nd Dan from International Martial Arts Association Hall Of Fame and a Black parajit in Muay Thai Kick Boxing.
 He got his Black Belt 1st Dan from WTF headquarters situation in Kukkiwon, Korea.
 Along with a two year diploma in Physical Education, he received a K.I.K.A/KBMA Masters degree from UK.
 He also has been inducted in the International Combat Martial Arts Union Association.

 When it comes to his individual awards, he has a never ending list.
 He has won several tournaments.
 May it be concerned with Martial Arts or Body Building Competitions.